 Deletion of old data

-The below outlines the aspects of Breaking Barriers’ Data Protection Policy that are relevant across forms of data.
+The below outlines the aspects of Breaking Barriers’ Data Protection Policy that are relevant across all forms of data.

 Data security and Responsibilities

-Breaking Barriers takes the security of HR-related personal data seriously.
+Breaking Barriers takes the security of personal data seriously.
 We have internal policies and controls in place to protect personal data against loss, accidental destruction, misuse, or disclosure, and to ensure that data is not accessed, except by employees or trained volunteers in the proper performance of their duties.

 Everyone who works for or with Breaking Barriers has some responsibility for ensuring that data is collected, stored, and handled appropriately.
 In terms of personal data: